danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 localStorage.setItem('justBreathe:prefs', JSON.stringify(prefs));
 ```

-For this simple storage requirements, no account or back end is needed.
+For this simple requirement, no account or back end is needed.

-### 5. Progress Bar & Countdown
+### Progress Bar

 A simple countdown and filling progress bar track the session: